victorvasujoseph/HosingDataFeatureImportance/README.md

-building a regression model to predict house prices in California using scikit-learn, and then interpreting the model using permutation feature importance.
+ This repo focuses on building a regression model to predict house prices in California using scikit-learn, and then interpreting the model using permutation feature importance.

 Here's a step-by-step approach: